 With a growth mindset you can see this criticism as an opportunity to examine your behavior, processes, or approach.
 You can learn from negative feedback and allow it to push you forward rather than bring you down.
 Hilary Clinton said it well when she stated, “Take criticism seriously, but not personally.
 If there is truth or merit in the criticism, try to learn from it.
 Otherwise, let it roll right off you.”

-Success of Others It has always perplexed me when I see people who resent the success of others.
+It has always perplexed me when I see people who resent the success of others.
 We all know those people (peers, friends, family, or co-workers) who feel threatened when others are achieving great things.
 What a waist of energy!

 The fact is, in real estate, there is enough to go around for everyone.
 On top of that, the real estate community loves to share and connect.
 There are so many people doing amazing things who you can connect to, learn from, and grow with.
 A growth minded investor will not only take lessons from success stories of others, they will celebrate that success and take inspiration.
 They will always think "If they can do it, so can I!"